American Mensa is inviting intelligence.

 In either case, if you've scored in the top 2 percent, you'll qualify for membership in American Mensa.
 Then it's just a matter of paying your annual dues!

 Northern Nevada Mensa conducts testing sessions many times during the year based on demand.
 For details on where and when testing is available, contact our volunteer Testing Coordinator Sandra Lackovic.
-Once scheduled, bring a picture ID to your testing session along with $40 in cash or credit or debit card.
+Once scheduled, bring a picture ID to your testing session along with $40 in cash or check, or your credit or debit card.

 What about kids?
 Can they join?

 We have members who range in age from 3 to 105.
 Certainly, kids can qualify and join.
 Gifted youth between 14 and 18 can take one of our supervised, standardized tests, and those under 14 can submit evidence of prior testing.
 Learn more about what Mensa offers kids.

 You've been notified that you've qualified; now what?